Skip to main content

 For example, Alice may select the UTXO with Z amount of token B in a new transaction.
 She will identify it using its transaction id <tx_task_2_id> and its index 1.
 This selection is precisely what we will do in the next task.

-Task 3: Alice sends transfer in the advanced way selecting the inputs by hand
+Task 3: Alice sends transfer in the custom way selecting the inputs by hand

 In the two previous tasks, the wallet application automatically made the selection of which UTXOs had been spent (as inputs).
 This may or may not be desirable.
 It is up to each use case to decide in which situations use each behavior.
 In tasks 3 and 4, we will make this selection but using a different method in each one.